Adult Children of Alcoholics: ACOA

 According to Adult Children of Alcoholics, there is a list of 14 traits of the adult child of an alcoholic.
 This list is referred to as “The Laundry List,” and serves as the foundation for the organisation’s problem statement.

-- We became isolated and afraid of people and authority figures.
+- Became isolated and afraid of people and authority figures.

 - We became approval seekers and lost our identity in the process.